 Sectigo supports rekeys on Replacement and Renewal.
 Sectigo requires the Subscriber to use the same authentication details (typically username and password) which they used in the original purchase of the Certificate.
-In either case, if any of the subject details are changed during the replacement or renewal process, or if the previous verification data is older than 825 days, then the subject must be reverified.
+In either case, if any of the subject details are changed during the replacement or renewal process, or if the previous verification data is older than 825 days (domain name or IP address validation for SSL certificates will be set to 398 days or less according to the BRs effective dates), then the subject must be reverified.